Rohit-2412/DBMS/Queries.md

 ## MINUS

-> Will exclude the common data between both the tables
+> It will exclude the common data between both the tables

 **Syntax :**